Your healthcare malpractice policy may no longer cover AI.

 Most practices have items requiring remediation on their first assessment — that's the entire point of an independent evaluation.
 If your practice doesn't meet the criteria for full certification, you receive a Conditional outcome: an AI Governance Shield™ Gap Assessment & Remediation Roadmap that lists each finding with required remediation and a 30 / 60 / 90-day timeline.

 Here's the key: one re-assessment is included at no additional cost.
 You complete the remediation items at your own pace, we re-review, and if you meet the criteria, you're certified.
-The remediation window is 180 days from your initial assessment — long enough to do the work properly, short enough that the assessment is still current when you re-engage.
+You will have a defined remediation window to complete the work while your assessment stays current.
 Within that window, a re-review is included; beyond it, a fresh engagement applies.

 The Gap Assessment itself is a valuable deliverable.
 It tells you exactly where governance stands, what to address, and the operative authority behind each item.
 None of the findings represent a finding of failure — they represent a defined and closeable list.
 The goal is certification — the assessment just gets you there safely.